ndruss/natedruss/src/markdown-pages/_standard/info.md

 My name is Nate Druss and I’m a Front-End Developer at [Progressive](https://www.progressive.com/).
 I enjoy crafting user-focused, digital experiences and bridging the gap between design and development.
-If you’d like to get in touch, send me email at [nhdruss@gmail.com](mailto:nhdruss@gmail.com).
+If you’d like to get in touch, send me an email at [nhdruss@gmail.com](mailto:nhdruss@gmail.com).